bhumikasrc/Hypothesis-Testing/README.md

 • <u>T Test</u> - The t-test is a statistical hypothesis test used to determine whether:

-* the population mean is significantly different from a claim about the mean
+* the sample mean is significantly different from a guess about the population mean

 * there is a significant difference between the means of two groups or samples